-- are the child of a staff member of the Oxford Vaccine Group on the delegation log - have a history of laboratory confirmed COVID-19 or a blood test shows that they have had contact with the COVID-19 virus - have a history of chronic respiratory diseases (resolved childhood asthma is allowed) - have previously received a vaccine for Meningitis B - have any vaccine in the 30 days before or after this study vaccine - have previously had other similar vaccines that might impact on understanding the study results such as adenovirus vectored vaccines or coronavirus vaccines - have received immunoglobulins or blood products in the 3 months before having the study vaccine - history of autoimmune conditions - have immunosuppression or immunodeficiency - have a history of angioedema - have a history of severe allergic reaction (anaphylaxis) - are have a current diagnosis or are having treatment for cancer - have a bleeding disorder
+- they are the child of an Oxford Vaccine Group staff member on the delegation log for this study - have a history of laboratory confirmed COVID-19 or a blood test shows that they have had contact with the COVID-19 virus (e.g. they have antibodies) - have a history of chronic respiratory diseases (resolved childhood asthma is allowed) - have previously received a vaccine for Meningitis B - have any vaccine in the 30 days before or after this study vaccine - have previously had other vaccines that might impact on understanding the study results such as other coronavirus vaccines - have received immunoglobulins or blood products in the 3 months before having the study vaccine - history of autoimmune conditions - have immunosuppression or immunodeficiency - · have a history of angioedema - have a history of serious allergic reaction (anaphylaxis) - have a current diagnosis or are having treatment for cancer IRAS Project ID: 293182 REC Ref: 21/SC/0054 COV006 Parent/Guardian Information Sheet Version 4.0, 25Mar2021

-- have a history of a congenital heart condition - · any other significant disease which might present increased risk to the participant - are pregnant, or may become pregnant during the study period - have previously been diagnosed with Kawasaki disease
+- have a bleeding disorder - have a history of a congenital heart condition - any other significant disease which might present increased risk to the participant - are pregnant, or may become pregnant during the study period - have previously been diagnosed with Kawasaki disease (see definition below)

-Mild conditions that are well-controlled would not automatically exclude you from participating.
-If you are unclear whether you are eligible to be involved in the study you can contact the study team who will be able to advise you.
+Mild conditions that are well-controlled would not automatically exclude your child from participating.
+If you are unclear whether your child is eligible to be involved in the study you can contact the study team who will be able to advise you.

-What will happen if I decide to take part?
+What will happen if my child decides to take part?